-Roosevelt's eighth natural monument proclamation was far from routine.
-Its subject was Jackson Hole, Wyoming, discussed as a possible addition to Yellowstone as early as 1892.
+Roosevelt's eighth national monument proclamation was far from routine.
+Its subject was Jackson Hole, Wyoming, discussed as a possible addition to Yellowstone National Park as early as 1892.
 John D. Rockefeller, Jr., visited the area in 1926 with Horace Albright, then superintendent of Yellowstone, and was disturbed to see commercial development on private lands despoiling the view of the Teton Range.
-With official encouragement, he began an undercover land acquisition program.
-In a few years his Snake River Land Company purchased more than 33,000 acres for donation to the United States.
+With official encouragement and without publicly disclosing his role and purpose, Rockefeller undertook to purchase more than 33,000 acres through his Snake River Land Company for donation to the United States.
 When the scheme became public, cattlemen, hunters, timbermen, and other local interests bitterly opposed the land's removal from economic productivity, hunting, and taxation.
-Wyoming's congressional delegation responded by thwarting passage of park enabling legislation.
-In 1943, after Rockefeller expressed impatience with holding and paying taxes on his acquisition, Roosevelt proclaimed the Jackson Hole National Monument to accept it.
+Wyoming's congressional delegation came to their aid by thwarting passage of park enabling legislation.
+In response, Roosevelt in 1943 proclaimed Jackson Hole National Monument to accept Rockefeller's donation.
 The monument also included 179,000 acres from Teton National Forest adjoining the limited Grand Teton National Park established in 1929.

-Roosevelt's proclamation unleashed a storm of criticism about Jackson Hole in particular and use of the Antiquities Act to circumvent Congress in general.
+Roosevelt's proclamation produced a storm of criticism about Jackson Hole in particular and use of the Antiquities Act to circumvent Congress in general.
 Bills were introduced to abolish the monument and repeal the act's proclamation authority.
 Legislation abolishing the monument passed Congress in 1944 but was vetoed by Roosevelt; the proclamation was also contested unsuccessfully in court.
-Meanwhile, the monument's foes insured that Congress appropriated no money for its management.
-A legislative compromise was finally reached in 1950, when most of Jackson Hole National Monument and the old Grand Teton National Park were incorporated in a new

-Grand Teton National Park of some 298,000 acres.
+Meanwhile, the monument's foes saw that Congress appropriated no money for its management.
+A legislative compromise was finally reached in 1950, when most of Jackson Hole National Monument and the old Grand Teton National Park were incorporated in a new Grand Teton National Park of some 298,000 acres.
 The act contained special provisions for tax revenue compensation and hunting in the park; it also prohibited establishing national monuments or enlarging national parks in Wyoming thereafter except by congressional action.

-After the Jackson Hole controversy, Presidential proclamation of national monuments virtually ceased outside Wyoming as well.
-Only five more monuments were so established between 1943 and 1978.
-Two were natural features: Buck Island Reef in the Virgin Islands, ordered by President John F. Kennedy in 1961; and Marble Canyon, Arizona, proclaimed by President Lyndon B. Johnson on his last day in office in 1969 (and added to Grand Canvon National Park in 1975).
-The others were of mostly cultural significance: Effigy Mounds, Iowa, by President Harry S Truman in 1949; the Chesapeake and Ohio Canal in Maryland, by President Dwight D. Eisenhower two days before he left office in 1961; and Russell Cave, Alabama, by President Kennedy in 1961.
-Jimmy Carter's proclamation of 11 Alaska monuments for the park system in 1978 was the final and major exception to the general eschewal of the Antiquities Act and occurred under exceptional circumstances.
-As a rule, the executive branch henceforth deferred to Congress when it came to expanding the System.
+After the Jackson Hole controversy, Presidential proclamation of national monuments outside Wyoming nearly ceased as well.
+Only six more monuments were so established between 1943 and 1978.
+Two were natural features: Buck Island Reef in the Virgin Islands. ordered by President John F. Kennedy in 1961; and Marble Canyon, Arizona, proclaimed by President Lyndon B. Johnson on his last day in office in 1969 (and added to Grand Canyon National Park in 1975).
+The others were of mostly cultural significance: Effigy Mounds, Iowa, by President Harry S Truman in 1949; Edison Laboratory, New Jersey, and the Chesapeake and Ohio Canal in Maryland by President Dwight D. Eisenhower in 1956 and 1961; and Russell Cave, Alabama, by President Kennedy in 1961.
+President Jimmy Carter's 1978 proclamation of 11 monuments in Alaska, the most substantial use of the Antiquities Act to expand the National Park System, occurred under exceptional circumstances, to be discussed later.
+(Proclamation authority was not used again until 1996 when President William J. Clinton proclaimed Grand Staircase-Escalante National Monument in Utah but left it under the Bureau of Land Management.
+President Clinton later made extensive use of the proclamation authority to establish new national monuments and significantly expand others.)